23 November 2020

 Defenders of the libdem order yearn to continue to act as if we have a healthy libdem order.
 We do not want to act harshly, because we want a society which is not harsh.
 We offer our open hand, to show what we want, because we would respond to that in kind.
 “When they go low, we go high.”
 But this reflects, in part, our difficulties understanding the thinking of reflexively-authoritarian people.

 This clarifies the importance of something that has been much on my mind.
 Defenders of the libdem order err in leaving out elements of our own ethos for how to act.
-As I summarize in a recurring refrain on Twitter the libdem ethos says:
+As I summarize in a recurring refrain, the libdem ethos calls for:

 I tend to think of this in terms of creating good incentives for building and maintaining a libdem order, but @Politigoth reminded me of something at least as important.
 Libdem ruthlessness when necessary bridges the gap in psychology between egalitarians and authoritarians.